 Heat coursed through her.
 Her blood beat vigorously in her temples.
-The Indian doctor in Ramses had told her that the injections of fertility medicines might make her feel strange.
-Speaking through a translator, a little dark creature in a white coat over a gray sari, kohl-rimmed eyes had inspected Noru as if she were another species.
+The doctor in Ramses was an Indian woman, speaking through a translator, a little dark creature in a white coat over a gray sari.
+Her kohl-rimmed eyes had inspected Noru as if she were another species.

 Noru’s father had gifted her with a Turkish Anatolian mastiff.
-Usually walking ahead, it sometimes wandered away for short distances to search for threats before it returned.
-Sometimes they heard the crunch of a distant military boot.
+Usually walking just ahead, it sometimes wandered away for short distances to search for threats before it returned.
+Here, they sometimes heard the crunch of a distant military boot.
 Mostly, it was silent blackness, a welcome breeze, the occasional sound of wild animals and the answering bark of the base dogs.